fogus/spiel/wurfelspiel/unnamed/README.markdown

 WIP

-- Blue 4 and 2 captures red 6
+- Blue 4 and 2 captures Red 6
+- The 6 is rerolled but must later be placed by Blue player
-- Blue 4 and 2 are rerolled and must be placed as is by opponent
+- Blue 4 and 2 must be later placed by Red player